 Thus we see that to ask in the name of Christ is something far different that merely to mention His name in prayer, as to say, “Grant us, Lord, this or that for Christ’s sake,”.
 Many may be satisfied with this and think that when they have barely made mention of His name, they have done enough.

 This blog article is updated and extracted from John Brown of Wamphray’s very full book on prayer called Godly Prayer and its Answers.
 The book is available from James Dickson Books in Kilsyth.

-More than a quarter of Christians in the UK never pray according to a poll this week.
+More than a quarter of Christians in the UK never pray according to a poll.
 Of those who do pray: only 19% pray daily, 10% hardly ever and 13% only in times of crisis.
 The poll was commissioned by Tear Fund.
 Perhaps the figures are not so surprising given that almost half of those identifying themselves as Christian also say they never attend Church.
 It seems likely, however, that prayer is in danger of being squeezed to the edges of our lives.
 What is it that makes us liable to downgrade the importance of prayer in everyday life?

 John Brown of Wamphray wrote a very full book on prayer.
 It is published as Godly Prayer and its Answers.
 He deals in a practical way with the nature of prayer, its difficulties and how we are to seek for answers to prayer.
 In stressing that it is a sin to neglect prayer he gives a full forty biblical reasons as to which this is the case.
 He even demonstrates that those who are unregenerate are obliged to pray.
 He makes it unavoidably clear that someone cannot claim to be a Christian if they never pray.

 1. If We Are God’s Children We Will Pray.
 Their adoption and being brought into God’s family as His near children lays this obligation on them to cry to God and to pray to Him as their Father.